I will greatly rejoice in the Lord,

 The woman’s offspring, therefore, would include all who have been regenerated unto God by His grace as members of His Mystical Body, of which the New Adam would be the head.
 The New Eve could be the mother of this re-created family and restored community, but only if she hadn’t ever fallen from grace together with her offspring and new Head of humanity (Lk.
 1:42).
 She had to be at total enmity or complete opposition with the serpent which is the author of sin and death (Gen. 3:14).
 The Virgin Mary had to be the woman in her originally innocent state to be her anti-type in the Divine order of humanity’s re-creation and restoration to the life of grace with God.

 St. Paul tells us: “I see another law in my members fighting against the law of my mind and captivating me in the law of sin that is in my members” (Rom.
 7:23).
 What the apostle is describing are the moral ill-effects of original sin.
 When God sanctified or justified Mary’s soul at the first instant of her conception, it was because He had made Mary in such a remarkable and mysterious way that there should be nothing wrong with her, no moral defects of any sort.
 Now it was not that Mary should receive this singular grace by any merit of her own, but rather that it was conferred on her because of the love the Father has for the Son (Jn.
 15:20).
 God intervened in a hidden way so that there exists no internal rebellion within Mary’s soul or war being waged against her will by the members of her body.
-Her lower nature must not at any time have revolted against her higher nature, viz., divine image, or proper deified self.
+Her lower nature must not at any time have revolted against her higher nature, viz., divine image or proper deified self.

 This dark reflection within man himself, of his primordial rebellion against God, should not be allowed to diminish or obscure the light of His glory that had permeated Mary’s soul.
 God exempted our Blessed Lady from being subjected to the law of sin with the rest of humanity by ensuring that there be supernatural harmony of her soul with Him.
 And by the plenitudes of grace God bestowed on Mary, He helped kept her from ever forfeiting this supernatural and spiritual harmony through any commission of sin, mortal or venial (Eph.
 3:20; Jude 1:24-25).
 All the faculties of the soul which Mary possessed weren’t weakened by any lack of harmony in her physiological human nature.

-Moreover, Mary’s intellect wasn’t subject to ignorance and error either; her freedom of will never lost its perfection of command, but was always aligned with the Divine will (Lk.
+Moreover, Mary’s intellect wasn’t subject to ignorance and error either; her power of will never lost its perfection of command but was always aligned with the Divine will (Lk.
 11:28); it was never infected with an inherent obstinacy lurking in her soul that resisted what God desired of her in His goodness and righteousness.
 Her senses were never abnormally drawn to material things which could impede her intellect and will from attending to the things of God.
 No dark thoughts or disordered passions disfigured Mary’s soul in the least.
 God who is holy and perfect created her to be holy and thereby the perfect mother of the Son.
 For Mary to be the worthiest mother of the Son, her love of the Father, however finite, had to resemble the love the Son has had for the Father as best it could with the help of divine grace.

 Thus, Catholics affirm Mary was subject to inheriting the stain of original sin and in need of being redeemed like everyone else (Rom.
 5:18).
 Yet, by the grace of God, the Immaculate Conception is the most perfect and complete form of redemption by the foreseen merits of Christ.
 God intervened with His grace and fashioned her so that she wouldn’t be inclined to sin by nature.
 Mary was saved by being kept from falling into the mud, so to speak, while we are saved by being pulled out from it.
 Mary’s redemption was preservative, while ours is curative – now that we have contracted the disease started by one free errant cell in the whole organism of humanity in the beginning.